 Bolstering Phonemic Awareness, Getting Ready to Read While in the Car

-Posted on September 4th, 2011 by Carolyn - Storytime Standouts in Supporting Phonemic Awareness
+Posted on September 4th, 2011 by Carolyn Hart in Phonemic Awareness

 Some of the keys to learning to read are noticing sounds in words (developing phonemic awareness), recognizing letters of the alphabet and understanding words.